Swazimodo/TCPUtility/README.md

 Define your own data types and handlers and have them just work.

 # Setup Data transfer classes
-## define data types that will be transfered between client and server
+## define data types that will be transferred between client and server
-    [Serializable]
+    //Example data class that transfers an int [Serializable]
     public class TestData : BaseDataPackage
     {
         public int MyNum { get; set; }